marcellino-ornelas/create-components-react/README.md

     react-component create -p storage:view:container App

-This command will Create App with a custom storage, view, and container package included.
+This command will Create an App component with custom storage, view, and container packages.

+> Note: Review [custom packages](#custom-package-example) to see more examples

 <br>